fujaba/fulibFx/docs/controller/1-controllers.md

 ### Events [![Javadocs](https://javadoc.io/badge2/org.fulib/fulibFx/Javadocs.svg?color=green)](https://javadoc.io/doc/org.fulib/fulibFx/latest/org/fulib/fx/annotation/event/package-summary.html)

 Within your controller class, you have the ability to define methods that are automatically triggered when the controller is initialized, rendered or destroyed.
-These methods should be annotated with either `@onInit`, `@onRender` or `@onDestroy` to specify their respective execution points.
+These methods should be annotated with either `@OnInit`, `@OnRender` or `@OnDestroy` to specify their respective execution points.
 The annotations have an optional parameter to specify the order in which the methods should be called.
 The default order is 0 if no value is provided.

 ```java